 - Click "+ Add Rule" to add an additional statement

 - You can point to a list here using $ListName (i.e. $BLKMapps in the above example)

-Make sure to click "OK" to apply the changes you've made here.
+Make sure to click "OK" to apply any changes you've made in a policy edit form.

 How to edit lists